 Users want to trust the site they’re using.
 And, when the site changes suddenly, their trust is compromised.
 Cyber-security skepticism is alive and well and many recent security breaches have put people on high alert.

-Make sure your customers are aware of any changes before they take place.
+In order to maintain customer retention, Make sure your customers are aware of any changes before they take place.
 Or, they might lose their trust in your site and look for a competitor elsewhere.

 2. Do Your Research